Vanilla Ninja: 2003: Eurolaul and debut album

 In 2003 the group participated in Estonian ESC preselection Eurolaul 2003.
 Performing the song "Club Kung Fu" the group proved to be by far the most popular in the phone polls, but unlike other countries, Estonia used a jury to decide the song for Eurovision instead of the televote.
-The jury, which included figures such as Michael Ball, proved to not share the opinion expressed by the televoters and placed the girls joint bottom of the ten entrants.
+The jury, which included figures such as Michael Ball, proved to not share the opinion expressed by the televoters and placed the group joint bottom of the ten entrants.

 The participation and popularity of the song, however, helped the group and created exposure for the release of their debut album, Vanilla Ninja, released in May 2003.
-Containing the original version of the song "Club Kung Fu", along with a drum and bass remix and thirteen new pop-rock tracks in English and Estonian, the album proved to be a success in Estonia and launched the girls into the national mainstream, pushing the group to seek international success in Germany, Switzerland and Austria.
+Containing the original version of the song "Club Kung Fu", along with a drum and bass remix and thirteen new pop-rock tracks in English and Estonian, the album proved to be a success in Estonia and launched the band into the national mainstream, pushing the group to seek international success in Germany, Switzerland and Austria.

 2003/2004: Expansion into Europe and 2nd album

 Following a successful debut in Estonia, Vanilla Ninja have launched themselves as a band in three German speaking countries of Europe – Germany, Austria and Switzerland.
-The girls did not release their debut album or "Club Kung Fu" in these countries, instead opting for a new track called "Tough Enough".
+The band did not release their debut album or "Club Kung Fu" in these countries, instead opting for a new track called "Tough Enough".
 Proving to again be a pop-rock track, although with less of a 'novelty' style to it, the song was released in Germany on 8 December 2003, and then later in Austria and Switzerland on 4 January and 8 February 2004 respectively.
 It proved to be a success, gaining large amounts of airplay on the popular VIVA music video channel, and making the top twenty in both Germany and Austria.
 The single also featured in the dance mat games "Dance Dance Revolution ULTRAMIX 2" and "In The Groove".

-Following the success of their debut single the girls released "Club Kung Fu" in Germany, and then a third single, "Don't Go Too Fast", in both Germany and Austria on 4 and 5 April (and in Switzerland during March, although it missed the top 100).
+Following the success of their debut single the group released "Club Kung Fu" in Germany, and then a third single, "Don't Go Too Fast", in both Germany and Austria on 4 and 5 April (and in Switzerland during March, although it missed the top 100).
 The latter just missed the top twenty in both countries, and was followed up by their second album Traces of Sadness in June 2004.
 The album included "Tough Enough" and "Don't Go Too Fast", as well as numerous other tracks, such as "When The Indians Cry" and "Liar".
 It's along with the album track "Metal Queen" have also both featured in the "DrumMania" series of drumming games.